Vonathar/maple-idle/README.md

   5. Overall game mechanics

-    5.1 Some monsters will spawn with a golden aura, making them 5x harder to kill but drop 20x the gold 5.2 Implement a drop system from enemies (each enemy drops a few items with a varying rarity) 5.2.1 Quests will be given in each stage, to drop a set amount of items from the mob (2x easy, 1x hard)
+    5.1 Some monsters will spawn with a golden aura, making them 5x harder to kill but drop 20x the gold and a taming card 5.2 Implement a drop system from enemies (each enemy drops a few items with a varying rarity) 5.2.1 Quests will be given in each stage, to drop a set amount of items from the mob (2x easy, 1x hard)